MicrosoftDocs/windows-dev-docs/hub/includes/store/msix/app-package-requirements.md

 Be sure to review the [App package manifest](/uwp/schemas/appxpackage/appx-package-manifest) documentation for complete manifest details and requirements.
 Your manifest must follow the package manifest schema in order to pass certification.

 Your manifest must include some specific info about your account and your app.
-You can find this info by looking at [View app identity details](../../../apps/publish/view-app-identity-details.md) in the **App management** section of your app's overview page in the dashboard.
+You can find this info by looking at [View app identity details](../../../apps/publish/view-app-identity-details.md) in the **Product management** section of your app's overview page in the dashboard.

 > [!NOTE]
 > Values in the manifest are case-sensitive.
 Spaces and other punctuation must also match.
 Enter the values carefully and review them to ensure that they are correct.